Skip to Main Content

 I decided at 30 that I wanted to be librarian.
 I got my AA from Orange Coast College, transferred to CSUF to get my bachelor’s degree, then onto San Jose State where I got my master’s degree in Library and Information Sciences.
 Returning to school as an older student was challenging but fun.
 Who knew that my love of libraries as a kid would end up becoming my career?

-When am not working, I like to collect records and listen to music and watch old movies and TV with my husband.
+When am not working, I like to collect records and listen to music and watch old movies with my husband.
 I still DJ sometimes and have a radio show with a friend every December and January.

 Me DJing 80's records in Orange County